c75/sm64-anim-previewer/README.md

-# sm64-anim-previewer
+# Super Mario 64 animation previewer
-An working-in-progress SM64 model previewer.
+A WIP in-browser SM64 animation previewer.

-Animation files were taken from https://github.com/n64decomp/sm64
+Credits to https://github.com/n64decomp/sm64 for the animation files and Pannenkoek for labeling the animations in https://www.youtube.com/watch?v=FOSY5zoB6TI